gtag('config', 'AW-787868295');

 port william harbour, galloway, buy lobster off the boat.jpg

 If you love seafood, then buying a lobster straight off the boat is as good as it gets.
 Port William fisherman Paul Maguire fishes for whelks, crabs and lobsters across Luce Bay.
 Most of his catch goes abroad but he will happily sell you some if you get in touch.
 He is out most days if the weather holds.
 We leave his mobile phone number in Burnside Cottage so you can call Paul and arrange to meet him on the quayside at the Port when he comes in on the tide.
-A 1lb would do one person, but if there are two of you ask for a two-pounder since you pay for less shell.
+A 1lb is enought for one person, but if there are two of you ask for a two-pounder since it is better value.
 (Weights aren’t exact of course).
-At the cottage we keep a giant pan for cooking lobsters.
+We keep a giant pan for cooking lobsters at Burnside Cottage).

 Galloway Farmhouse Cheese, Sorbie